mackyle/git-osx-installer/README_PATCHES.txt

   blame and better rename detection, add a 'graphiclog' link to the pages that uses git-browser to show a graphic representation of commit ancestry and finally to bind to both IPv4 and IPv6 addresses.
 The ipv6 patch is only effective when using lighttpd as the web server (which is the default).
+  The fcgi patch enables FCGI mode if the FCGI perl module is present.
 Have not been posted elsewhere.

 * Add submodule support to gitweb: